grussdorian/quadruped/README.md

 To obtain the design of the above parts, we extracted each of the above mentioned prefab from the fusion 360 model.
 For laser cutting, we had to project the legs, and the base on a 2d surface in fusion, and extract the traces.
 Then we used laser cad for some final retouching.

 _Note:_ The design provided here has two holes in the upper legs, both of them are useless as they do not fit our servo horn.
-So we had to modify the position of the hole in laser CAD to be $0.85$ mm from the begenning of the curvature.
+So we had to modify the position of the hole in laser CAD to be $0.85$ mm from the beginning of the curvature.

 ![Upper Leg](/img/Upper%20leg.png)